emtee40/TextEditor_Android_SAF/README.md

-# Öppenlab Text Editor for Android
+# Text Editor for Android

 A simple text editor for Android.
 It's free from all Google services and there's no tracking/analytics of any kind.